Triplet-Watershed for Hyperspectral Image Classification: Introduction

+In this article, we take a different route to propose a novel classifier based on the watershed operator.
 Watershed operator from Mathematical Morphology \cite{DBLP:journals/pami/VincentS91,conference/misc/Serge1993} has been widely used for image segmentation, and, in particular, for Hyperspectral images \cite{noyel2007morphological,tarabalka2010segmentation}.
 In \cite{tarabalka2010segmentation}, the authors combine (by majority voting) several watersheds computed on gradients of different bands.
-They observe that {\em class-specific accuracies were improved by using the spatial information in the classification for almost all the classes}, a result that we are going to confirm in the present paper.
+They observe that {\em class-specific accuracies were improved by using the spatial information in the classification for almost all the classes}, a result that we are going to confirm in the present paper. { To our knowledge, watersheds have not been used in conjunction with current state-of-art neural networks in the context of hyperspectral images.
+We propose a novel approach to achieve this in the current article.}

 In \cite{DBLP:journals/pami/CoustyBNC09} the watershed operator is adapted to edge-weighted graphs.
 It is shown there that the watershed is closely related to the minimum spanning tree (MST) of the graph.
 Watersheds have also been highly successful as a post-processing tool for image segmentation \cite{DBLP:conf/nips/TuragaBHDS09,IEEE/journals/pami/Maninis2018,DBLP:conf/iccv/WolfSKH17}.
 In \cite{IEEE:journals/pami/Funke2019} the authors learn a representation suitable for MST-based classification.
 In \cite{IEEE:journals/pami/Wolf2020} the authors learn a representation suitable to mutex-watershed, a different version of the watershed.